 - Reputationally.
 First, institutions monitor chargeback frequencies against a business, much like individuals and companies are monitored with credit ratings.

 - Financially.
 Chargebacks are expensive and the fees continue to increase.
-For example, the LexisNexis study released in July 2018 estimates for every $1 of fraud costs for medium- to large mobile commerce merchants, the fees are an average of $3.29, a 24% increase over 2017 figures.
+For example, the LexisNexis study released in July 2018 estimates for every $1 of fraud costs for medium- to large-sized mobile commerce merchants, the fees are an average of $3.29—a 24% increase over 2017 figures.
 Sadly, in the most extreme cases, a business may be forced to declare bankruptcy.

 These solutions are different depending on transactions.
-For example, if a customer travels to a foreign country, a transaction may trigger a fraud investigation, where the card will be put on hold until the cardholder can personally verify that he is in that situation and legitimately using the card.
+For example, if a customer travels to a foreign country, a transaction may trigger a fraud investigation, where the card will be put on hold until the cardholder can personally verify he's in that situation and legitimately using the card.

-For larger transactions, Arjun said that they are looked at with a different amount of vigor.
+For larger transactions, Arjun said they're looked at with a different amount of vigor.
 A capital investment of $50,000 for a SaaS product with 25 licenses is going to be looked at with a different level of caution than a $50 SaaS subscription with one license.

-The flagged transactions, though, prove to be worth the rigorous attention when it proves to be fraudulent and is caught before any financial transactions were completed and a costly chargeback issued.
+The flagged transactions prove to be worth the rigorous attention when it proves to be fraudulent and is caught before any financial transactions were completed and a costly chargeback issued.